Ptujec/LaunchBar/Browser-Actions/README.md

 - Getting an URL from Firefox might be buggy, because it lacks sufficient AppleScript support!
 If it's not working properly it might help to [increase delay times](https://github.com/Ptujec/LaunchBar/blob/1c6609e474f8916d9d65f83793f48ffbdc277f74/Browser-Actions/Open%20in%20Safari.lbaction/Contents/Scripts/default.js#L171).
 - If you can, avoid using Chrome.
 [It's bad](https://chromeisbad.com).
 Brave seems like a good replacement.

-## Download
+## Download & Update

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
-Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+Or simply use [LaunchBar Repo Updates](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action)!
+It helps automate updating existing and installing new actions.